 IP Rights in eSports: Maximizing Brand Control, Minimizing Infringement Risks

-This CLE webinar will guide IP counsel advising eSports game creators, designers, event sponsors, gamers and others in the eSports industry on protecting IP rights.
-The panel will discuss infringement and enforcement as well as IP provisions in contracts to maximize control over the products and brands.
+This CLE webinar will guide IP counsel advising eSports game creators, designers, event sponsors, gamers, and others in the eSports industry on protecting IP rights.
+The panel will discuss infringement and enforcement and IP provisions in contracts to maximize control over the products and brands.

 - Protecting IP rights in eSports through licensing and enforcement

 The panel will review these and other key issues: